 This evening (6th May), Faculty took to twitter to say they were not involved in the development of the contact tracing app.
 All they had done was work with Oxford Big Data Institute out of the goodness of their hearts to build free, open source software.

 A Swiss consultancy Zühlke Engineering has been contracted to work on the NHSx app since March.
+The contract value is £1,074,240.
 The contract is under Lot 3 – Cloud Support.
 Goodness knows how many lots there are and what they are and which companies have contracts to supply them.
 Here’s more info about NHSX app contracts.
 It seems that apart from Zühlke Engineering, the main other contracted company is VMware GO Pivotal, part of the US giant Dell Technologies group.

 A National Audit Office report on Digital transformation in the NHS

 (published 15.5.2020) points out that the new unit NHSX has no statutory footing.
 Regardless, this non-statutory – ie outlaw – unit is to lead digital transformation in the NHS.
 The government is seemingly just doing what it likes as an unaccountable executive with no respect for Parliament.

 Now (8 May) the Guardian reports that the government are having second thoughts about the app and have given Zühlke Engineering more work to to undertake a two-week investigation into switching to using Apple and Google’s tracing system “within the existing proximity mobile application and platform”.